linstantnoodles/dotfiles-old/README.md

     $ make
     $ sudo make install

-2. Go into your ruby/command-t directory and build the command-T extension
+2. Go into your ruby/command-t directory and build the command-T extension.

     $ ruby extconf.rb
     $ make